Belgian minister travels to Congo to deter asylum seekers

 Anneleen Van Bossuyt, Belgium’s minister for Asylum and Migration, has travelled to Democratic Republic of the Congo on a mission to discourage people from seeking asylum in Belgium.

-The visit comes as the number of Congolese applicants has risen sharply in recent years.
+The number of Congolese applicants has risen sharply in recent years.
 Around 1,250 people applied in 2023, increasing to 2,500 in 2025.
 In the first three months of 2026 alone, more than 450 applications were made.

-Van Bossuyt said the figures are “far too high”, noting that only a small share of applicants are granted protection.
-In 2025, fewer than 15% of Congolese claims were approved.
+Van Bossuyt said the figures were “far too high”, noting that only a small share of applicants are granted protection.
+In 2025, fewer than 15 per cent of Congolese claims were approved.

-She argued that many applicants come from Kinshasa rather than conflict-affected regions in the east and suggested their reasons are mainly economic.
+She argued that many applicants came from Kinshasa rather than conflict-affected regions in the east and suggested their reasons were mainly economic.
 Economic motives do not qualify for asylum under Belgian rules, and such applications are usually processed quickly and rejected.

 Website preview